This large bodied moth flies in tobacco fields and vegetable gardens

 in the north, with adults mainly on the wing in June and July.

-Adults fly as a single brood in the desert and in pinyon-juniper
+Snowberry Sphinx adults fly as a single brood in montane woodlands and along prairie

 The upperside of the forewing has a narrow black subterminal line